MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-site-recovery-known-issues.md

     :::image type="content" source="../operator/media/azure-site-recovery/known-issues/automatic-resync-portal.png" alt-text="Sample screenshot of Automatic resync on the Users portal."lightbox="media/azure-site-recovery/known-issues/automatic-resync-portal.png":::

 - Manual resync.
-Requires user action to trigger the resync manually.
-Needed in the following instances:
+Requires user action to trigger the resync manually and is needed in the following instances:
     - The storage account chosen for the reprotect is missing.
     - The replication disk on the appliance is missing.
     - The replication write exceeds the capacity of the replication disk on the appliance.